Solutions for Borrowers Who are Having Trouble Repaying Education Loans

 Note that if you file for bankruptcy on debts other than student loans, some private student loans include a "universal default" clause which will make the loans due in full immediately.

 Rehabilitating Defaulted Loans

 If you defaulted on your federal education loans, but are now able to begin making payments on the loans, you may be able to rehabilitate the loans.
 This can remove the default from your credit history and let you regain eligibility for federal student aid.
 You must make arrangements with the current holder of the loan to repay the loan.
 After you have made six full and voluntary on-time payments over the course of six months, you will regain eligibility for federal student aid.

 After you have made 9 of 10 consecutive payments within 20 days of the due date, you can apply to have the loan rehabilitated.
 If the guarantee agency is able to sell the loan to a lender, the loan will be considered rehabilitated and the default will be removed from your credit history.
 Call the US Department of Education's Default Resolution Group at 1-800-621-3115 or TTY 1-877-825-9923 for more information.
 See also Defaulting on Student Loans on FinAid for more information on defaulted education loans.

 Help with Loan Problems

 The Student Loan Borrower Assistance Project run by the National Consumer Law Center is another source of information and other resources for dealing with debt problems.
-They give suggestions on ways of negotiation with lenders for some relief, information about loan rehabilitation, and provide a list of the various guarantee agency ombudsmen.
+They give suggestions on ways of negotiation with lenders for some relief and provide information about loan rehabilitation.

 |Home | Loans | Scholarships | Savings | Military Aid | Other Types of Aid | Financial Aid Applications